Chirality & Odour Perception

 Trimethylcyclohexyl-pentan-3-ols

-You must have installed the Chime plugin to view the molecular visualization on this page
+You must have Java installed to view the molecular visualization on this page

 Photo by permission of M. Roudintska - Art & Parfum